luludak/UsersOrdersAPI/README.md

-# Basic User & Order Management Service API
+# Software Testing 2023-24 Sample Project

-*Disclaimer: I Implemented and published this as the sample, walkthrough project for the Software Testing Course at the University of Edinburgh.
-It is a walkthrough to students for software development and testing.
-It is also distributed on UoE Gitlab server (the CI/CD tests were setup to run there), and is publicly available there.
-Although I believe it to be fully functional and thoroughly tested, it is **provided as-is, with no guarantees**.*
+**This is the sample test project for Software Testing Course 2023-24 at the University of Edinburgh**.

 The project exposes an API related to operations regarding User registration, authentication and usage, allowing a simple order placement of predefined boxes of an imaginary food shop under a limited amount of choices (`Box1` and `Box2`).
 The system also poses different user access levels (`Admin` and `User`), with elevated permissions to the administrator and respective restrictions to the simple user.

 The project is written in JavaScript (utilizing some of ES6 such as destructuring and `async/await` instead of promises, while keeping some of CommonJS traits, such as module loading via `require`), utilizing `Node.js` engine.
 In addition, `MongoDB` is utilized for the Database, and `Mongoose` package is utilized for usage in the project (DB schema definition, CRUD operations).

 The system utilizes `JWT` for authentication and `Bcrypt` for password encryption.
 The system utilizes `Express` package for API buildup.

-For testing purposes, we utilize `Jest`, giving emphasis to Unit & Integration Tests.
+For testing purposes, we utilize `Jest` for Unit & Integration Tests.
 Although a UI interface is not included, you can always build a UI on top of the system and utilize additional frameworks for testing, such as `Puppeteer`.

 In addition, for performance testing and metrics reporting, we utilize [`Artillery`](https://www.artillery.io/).

 ## Prerequisites
 [`Node.js`]("https://nodejs.org/en/"), [`MongoDB`]("https://www.mongodb.com/") and `npm` package need to be installed in your system.

 ## Setup Instructions
 Setup by running `npm install` in the project folder.
 This will generate a `node_modules` folder in your project folder containing all necessary packages.
 Following that, and given you have downloaded and installed `MongoDB`, start it by doing `sudo systemctl start mongod`.